madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 ## Problem

-Sometimes there is simply no chance to break from meetings to pop to the shop for a packet of crisps, so being able to request a snack from someone nearby already going and avoiding a minimum charge and outrageous delivery fee will save the day.
+Sometimes there is simply no chance to break from meetings to pop to the shop for a packet of crisps, so being able to request a snack from someone nearby who is already going, avoiding a minimum charge and outrageous delivery fee will save the day.
 Other people might live in a village where the nearest shop is a 10 minute drive away, and it is simply not economical to go all that way for a chocolate bar.

 ## User Profile

 Targeting the WfH demographic to save time, transport emissions, and wastage from impulse buying.
-Furthermore it could target elderly or people otherwise limited in their capacity to travel, and promote community.
+Furthermore it could aid the sick, elderly or people otherwise limited in their capacity to travel, promoting community.

 ### Tech Stack and APIs